rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

 {% include _toc.html %}

-This tutorial gets you to use a Mac OSX to install and run apps under Raspbian on a Raspberry Pi 3 B.
+This tutorial provides manual instructions and automted script to setup and run apps under Raspbian on a Raspberry Pi 3 B.

+## End uses

-There are several end-uses for a computer that is <strong>constantly on</strong>:
+There are several end-uses for a computer that are <strong>constantly on</strong>:

 * <a href="#NewsFeeds">Display web pages that refreshes itself automatically (web cams)</a>.
+* Display metrics on a dashboard web page such as a Kibana or Grafana.
 * Play a movie (mp4 file) loop using a built-in utility.

-* Run mono app <strong>IoT Gateway server</strong> and home automation.
+* Display feeds from a close-circuit USB Camera.

+* Run a local Git server.
-* Run NAS server (local Network Attached Storage) off a USB hard drive.
+* Run a NAS server (local Network Attached Storage) off a USB hard drive.
 * <a href="#InstallNode">Run Node.js code to run a web server</a>.
-* Local Git server.
-* Display feeds from a close-circuit USB Camera.
+* Run a local Hadoop cluster database.

+* Run an <strong>IoT Gateway server</strong> for home automation.

 To get going we first should: